-3 Installing the Air Locker Remove the Air Locker from the axle housing.
-Install the shim pack 'D' between the seal housing and the bearing seat as shown in Figure 9.
-Spread the differential housing again (Refer to Section 2.6).
-Re-install the Air Locker into the axle housing.
+3 Installing the Air Locker ☐ Use the supplied ARB shim kit to make up shim pack 'D'. ☐ Remove the Air Locker from the axle housing. ☐ Place the shim pack 'D' between the bearing cup and the ARB master shim as shown in Figure 9. ☐ Spread the differential housing again (Refer to Section 2.6). ☐ Re-install the Air Locker into the axle housing.
 NOTE: If the Air Locker is too tight to fully install then the spreader tension may need to be increased.
 Do not spread the housing more than 0.50mm [0.020"].
-NOTE: Use the ARB Shim Driver #0770004 to install the supplied Air Locker shims.
-Rotate the seal housing until the tube is pointing straight out of the axle housing.
-Release all spreader tension.
-Check that some backlash can be felt between the ring and pinion gears.
+NOTE: Use the ARB Shim Driver #0770004 to install the supplied Air Locker shims. ☐ Release all spreader tension.☐ Check that some backlash can be felt between the ring and pinion gears.
 No backlash would be an early indication of incorrect shim thickness.

-3.7 Reinstalling the Bearing Caps ☐ Install the bearing caps oriented as they were marked before they were removed, and tighten the bearing cap bolts.
-It is not necessary to torque them down at this time. ☐ Check that some clearance exists between the bearing cap and the seal housing tube.
-If not, the bearing cap should be removed and the tube re-bent for adequate clearance. ☐ Tighten all bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.
+3.7 Reinstalling the Bearing Caps ☐ Install the bearing caps oriented as they were marked before they were removed, ensuring to install the seal housing retaining bracket, and hand tighten the bearing cap bolts.
+NOTE: Two different sized seal housing retaining brackets are supplied with this kit to suit either Dana 70 or Dana 80.
+Choose whichever bracket is applicable to your application. ☐ Tighten all bearing cap bolts with a torque wrench to the torque specified in your vehicle manufacturer's service manual.